MAHADI-143/SUPER-SPEED/README.md

-## THIS IS BDUID CLONING PAID TOOL
+## THIS IS BD UID CLONING PAID TOOL
 ```python

 apt update